 Students who fail a required class must see their counselor without delay to make arrangements for repeating the course.
 Failure to make up required courses will jeopardize a student’s graduation.
-Credits for failed elective subjects must also be made up.
 The advice of the school counselor should be sought in deciding which classes should be repeated and where substitute credits are acceptable.

 Incomplete grades are assigned at the discretion of the teacher to those students who have not successfully completed required class assignments/expectations or met the required outcomes during the trimester.
 When students receive an incomplete grade, they should see their teacher as soon as possible to arrange for needed make-up work and hand it in on time.
 The deadline for making up an incomplete grade is the end of the 4th week (20 school days) into the next trimester.
 Incomplete grades that are not made up will result in failure for the course and, as a result, loss of credit.
 No separate report card/notification is issued for completion of incompletes.
 The final grade is recorded on following trimester’s report card and on the official transcript.